Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 3. Animacy Hierarchy (Hu, 2019)
 - Empathy hierarchy > Animacy hierarchy
 - Animate + human noun > animate noun > inanimate noun
-  - then it shows that if empathy hierarchy is true, then faster reaction time for empathy verb compared to source and preceiver verb
+  - then it shows that if the empathy hierarchy is true, then faster reaction time for the empathy verb compared to the source and preceiver verb
-  - If animacy hierarchy is true, then animate + human noun faster reaction time for animate -human nouns
+  - If the animacy hierarchy is true, then animate + human nouns have faster reaction times than animate -human nouns
-  - then we expect fastest reaction time to the empathy and animate +human noun condition
+  - then we expect the fastest reaction time to the empathy and animate +human noun condition
     - lowest reaction time to the perceiver and inanimate noun condition

 ## My thoughts